 Who Can Donate Plasma?

 To donate plasma, an individual must be at least 18 years of age, weigh at least 110 pounds, and pass all other required donor eligibility criteria, including a physical exam and screening for specific infections.
-Some donations centers require you to live in a certain radius of the center.
+Some donations centers require you to live within a certain radius of the center.
 All require three forms of identification, including a social security card.

 How is Plasma Collected?

 Plasmapheresis uses a medical device that separates the plasma from the blood through this safe and sterile process.
 The plasma is collected while the remaining blood (including red blood cells and white blood cells) is returned to the donor.
-You should not feel tired as normally associated with donating blood.
+You should not feel tired, as normally associated with donating blood.
 This process has been around since the 1950s.